zeveck/snakez/README.md

 2. **Roll for Safety** - Use roll attack to escape when surrounded
 3. **Whip Strategy** - Use the tongue whip to keep enemies at a safe distance
 4. **Platform Advantage** - Fight on lily pads to avoid water slowdown
-5. **Team Coordination** - One player whips while the other rolls through
+5. **Water Jumping** - Position yourself under a lily pad for precise targeted jumps
 6. **Boss Focus** - Prioritize large frogs to prevent being overwhelmed

 ## 🐛 Known Issues